7446Nguyen/ANN_ML/README.md

 - **David Julovich**

 ## Acknowledgments
-This project was completed as part of **DS 7333: Quantifying the World** at [Your Institution].
+This project was completed as part of **DS 7333: Quantifying the World** at Southern Methodist University's MSDS Program.
 Special thanks to our instructors and peers for valuable feedback.

 ---